PayU-EMEA/woo-payu-payment-gateway/README.md

 ## Credit widget
 Plugin provides seamless integration of [credit widget][ext14].
 It's responsible for presenting minimal installment amount for a given product.
 Additionally, after clicking on the widget, information on available repayment plans is presented, as well as a list of deferred payment methods (“buy now, pay later”).
 Functionality is enabled by default.
-It can be deactivated in administration panel (WooCommerce->Settings->Payments->PayU - installments).
+It can be deactivated in administration panel (WooCommerce->PayU settings).
 Integration points of a widget have been described in a table below.

 | Checkbox Installments widget | Description | Presentation |